The post-primary system in Ireland consists of the following schools:

-For more information on COMPASS visit their website
+For more information on COMPASS click here.

 The Education and Training Boards Schools National Parents’ Association (ETBsNPA)

-Through these School Associations the ETBsNPA promote respect and co-operation with all other partners of education such as students, Board of Management, teachers and principals.
-They also promote and support the greater involvement of parents/guardians in all aspects of education through the Association and the wider channels of the National Parents Council post primary.
+Through these School Associations the ETBsNPA promote respect and co-operation with all other partners of education.
+This includes students, Boards of Management, teachers and principals.
+They also promote and support the greater involvement of parents and guardians in all aspects of education through the Association and the wider channels of the National Parents Council Post Primary.

 The Catholic Secondary Schools Parents Associations (CSSPA)

-For more information on CSSPA please visit their website
+For more information on CSSPA click here.

-This Association represents parents/guardians of students in 95 Community and Comprehensive Schools.
-The structure of the PACCS association comprises of local, regional and national.
+PACCs represents parents and guardians of students in 95 Community and Comprehensive Schools.
+The structure of the PACCS association comprises of local, regional and national representatives.
 At local level each school’s PA nominate two of their members to represent them at regional level.
-The regional level consists of 7 regions: Dublin, Southeast, Southern, Midlands North, Midlands South, Western, Northwest and Northeast.
+The regional level consists of seven regions: Dublin, Southeast, Southern, Midlands North, Midlands South, Western, Northwest and Northeast.

-For more information about PACCS visit their website
+For more information about PACCS click here.